 - recognize contemporary issues in labour relations.

-Completion of 30 credits or instructor permission.
+Completion of 30 credits OR instructor permission OR active in:

 Course Guidelines for previous years are viewable by selecting the version desired.
 If you took this course and do not see a listing for the starting semester/year of the course, consider the previous version as the applicable version.